 Staff received the detailed application and started reviewing it.

 July 13, 2020 — Early input from Council

-This application will be presented to Council to provide them with an early opportunity to give their input on the proposed development.
+This application was presented to Council to provide them with an early opportunity to give their input on the proposed development.

 June 4, 2020 — Preliminary application completed